Skip to main content

 When does the energy price cap change?

 Ofgem reviews the energy price cap every three months.
-Ofgem confirmed the next price cap for 1 January to 31 March 2025 on 22 November 2024.
+These are the review dates for the next few price cap updates:

 Can I get help to pay my energy bills?